 PricewaterhouseCoopers d.o.o.
-Heinzelova 70, Zagreb 30 April 2019 as at 31 December 2018
+Heinzelova 70, Zagreb 30 April 2019

 This version of our report is a translation from the original, which was prepared in Croatian language.
 All possible care has been taken to ensure that the translation is an accurate representation of the original.
 However, in all matters of interpretation of information, views or opinions, the original language version of our report takes precedence over this translation.